jeffaffaffaffa/node_express_stuff/README.md

-# Course Query Example
+# Course Query Example (RESTful API):
-Uses Node.JS, Express.JS, and Joi to handle backend CRUD operations for a course querying service:
+Uses Node.JS, Express.JS, and Joi to handle backend CRUD operations for a simple course querying service:
 1. (C)reate: add a course with PUT.
 2. (R)ead: see courses with GET.
 3. (U)pdate: update a course with PUSH.